-I sat in on a couple of talks about Pinterest and dos and don’t to get your website recognised by Google.The lure of the sun and river took me back out, I decided less is more.
-There is only so much information I need.
 As I sat out on the steps eating my lunch I noted there was a bridge that you could walk over.
-I hadn’t known that was there, so decided to walk over it, it was Queen Victoria Dock Bridge. and took me along a very quiet residential area along side the river.
+It was the Queen Victoria Dock Bridge.
+This took me along a very quiet residential area alongside the river.

 Walking along the Thames from Woolwich via Greenwich to Blackheath

-As always , one foot in front of the other , and there you go.
-The river walks are my favourite walks.
-There is so much life and history.
+As always the best way forward is to put one foot in front of the other and there you go.
+The river walks are my favourite.
+There is so much life and history along the riverside.